-- The "You Choose" programme which allows employees to submit social, environmental or cultural projects and Cecabank finances those chosen in a voting process open to all the employees. - In 2019 Cecabank set in motion the fifth edition of Cecabank's social aid programme, "You Choose".
-Cecabank employees submitted 26 projects and after the voting process, in which 88.75 % of the staff participated, 15 finalists were chosen which Cecabank supported with EUR 100,000.
-(There were seven winners two years ago and last year there were 12 projects) which shows that the outreach to beneficiaries is increasing in hand with employee participation.
+The "You Choose" programme which allows employees to submit social, environmental or cultural projects and Cecabank finances those chosen in a voting process open to all the employees.

+In 2019 Cecabank set in motion the fifth edition of Cecabank's social aid programme, "You Choose".
+Cecabank employees submitted 26 projects and after the voting process, in which 88.75 % of the staff participated, the 15 finalists were chosen which Cecabank supported with 100,000 euros (two years ago there were 7 winners and the year before that there were 12 projects), which shows that the scope of the beneficiaries, and employee participation, continue to increase.

-The finalist projects within the social aid programmes "You Choose" are presented below:
+The finalist projects within the "You Choose" projects are presented below::